-You can’t open the newspaper or the Internet without seeing stories about prescription medication abuse and addiction.
+You can’t open the newspaper or the Internet without seeing stories about prescription medication dependence and addiction.
 It has, unfortunately, reached epidemic levels.
-In the middle of the problem, we find teens who are becoming addicted to their anxiety medications or picking up painkillers on the streets.
-Therefore, one of the only ways a parent can realistically help combat this problem is by increasing their awareness about the signs of prescription drug abuse.
+In the middle of the problem, we find teens becoming addicted to their anxiety medications or picking up painkillers on the streets.
+Therefore, one of the only ways a parent can really help combat this problem is by increasing their awareness about the signs of prescription drug addiction.

-As drug abuse turns into addiction, the drug user is going to then display certain characteristics and behaviors that indicate something is awry.
-Of course, the specific signs of drug abuse or addiction will depend heavily on the type of drug the user is abusing.
-However, there are some rather generic signs that are easy to identify.
-For example, when abusing painkillers the typical signs of abuse might include:
+As drug use turns into addiction, the drug user will likely display certain characteristics and behaviors that indicate something is awry.
+Of course, the specific signs of drug use or addiction will depend heavily on the type of drug the user is abusing.
+However, some rather generic signs are easy to identify.
+If you think your child may be addicted to painkillers, the best thing you can do is reach out for help.
+For example, when abusing painkillers, the typical signs of use might include:

 - The need to increase doses or frequency for the desired effects